singhgaurav/jms-client/README.md

 Objective :
 Objective here is to demonstrate programming, and design style (service oriented and injecting dependencies).
-Gluing together important frameworks and api's like Spring DI, JMS, Embedded Active MQ Broker, JUnit, Mockito, Maven, Logging with Logback and Slf4j etc attempt is the demonstrate a cohesive working setup.
+Gluing together important frameworks and api's like Spring DI, JMS, Embedded Active MQ Broker, JUnit, Mockito, Maven, Logging with Logback and Slf4j etc attempt is the demonstrate a cohesive working setup with some practical usecase.